Click on a category below to go directly to that section of the FAQ page, or scroll down to browse through all sections.

 A: We encourage you to select faculty and research mentors who can speak to your abilities to be a successful graduate student.
 The most informative letters tend to come from professors who you worked with closely and recently, though not all letters need to meet all of these criteria.
 As a general rule we suggest that at least one recommendation come from a faculty member of the last institution you attended as a full-time student.
 However, we recognize this may not be feasible if you have been out of school for a number of years.

 A: UC Berkeley's institution code is 4833.
 Please DO NOT include a department code or choose the Political Science department when selecting to which schools you would like ETS to send your scores.
 UC Berkeley receives all ETS scores electronically, which will then be automatically matched with your application and sent on to the department.
 Help save a tree, and prevent a duplicate printed version from being sent to the department by NOT entering a department code when you request your official GRE scores for UC Berkeley, Political Science Department.
-Note, for the Fall 2024 application cycle, GRE scores are not required to apply, but are strongly recommended if feasible.
+Note, for the Fall 2025 application cycle, GRE scores are required with very few exceptions.
+If you feel you need a GRE exception, please email us at pscadmit@berkeley.edu.
 Our committee evaluates applications holistically, and we do not use any threshold of GRE scores to be considered for admission.
 Ultimately we want to be confident that applicants will be able to develop the technical and communication skills to succeed at doing research, and GRE scores are one indicator among many that we can use to make this determination.
-While we will give full consideration to applications with no GRE scores, in some cases this can make it harder for us to be confident enough to admit a student.
-GRE scores are most useful to the committee if you aim to do quantitative work, and have not taken much coursework or have other job experience which gives us alternative ways to evaluate your ability to develop these skills.

 A: Immediately after you complete the computer based GRE test, you will receive your quantitative and verbal scores.
 Include these unofficial scores in the online application before you submit it by the deadline, and we will wait for your official scores from ETS.

 A: While the relative need for strong math skills for theory students is taken into consideration during the admissions review process, the admissions committee holds all applicants to extremely high academic achievement standards.
 We recommend you spend time mastering all skills tested in the GRE exam.
-Note, for the Fall 2024 application cycle, GRE scores are not required to apply, but are strongly recommended if feasible.
+Note, for the Fall 2025 application cycle, GRE scores are required with very few exceptions.
+If you feel you need a GRE exception, please email us at pscadmit@berkeley.edu.
 Our committee evaluates applications holistically, and we do not use any threshold of GRE scores to be considered for admission.
 Ultimately we want to be confident that applicants will be able to develop the technical and communication skills to succeed at doing research, and GRE scores are one indicator among many that we can use to make this determination.
-While we will give full consideration to applications with no GRE scores, in some cases this can make it harder for us to be confident enough to admit a student.
-GRE scores are most useful to the committee if you aim to do quantitative work, and have not taken much coursework or have other job experience which gives us alternative ways to evaluate your ability to develop these skills.

 A: The Personal History Statement is where you can inform the committee of your background, what makes you unique, and how you came to apply to a PhD program in Political Science.
 The Statement of Purpose is where you should focus more on your research interests and how you are a good fit with our department.
 Be sure to read the directions for each essay and answer the questions completely.